pranab/avenir/README.md

 ## Blogs
-The following blogs of mine are good source of details of sifarish.
+The following blogs of mine are good source of details of avenir.
 These are the only source of detail documentation
 * http://pkghosh.wordpress.com/2014/03/12/using-mutual-information-to-find-critical-factors-in-hospital-readmission/
 * http://pkghosh.wordpress.com/2014/01/09/boost-lead-generation-with-online-reinforcement-learning/